jchook/activeredis/README.md

 # PHP ActiveRedis

-ActiveRedis is a PHP library that brings relational model abstraction to [Redis](http://redis.io/).
+ActiveRedis is a PHP 5.3+ library that brings relational model abstraction to [Redis](http://redis.io/).

 * Lightweight
-* Easily adapts to any Redis interface
+* Easily adapts to any PHP Redis interface

+## Development

+ActiveRedis is currently in its infancy.

+However, it is being actively developed.
+Feel free to fork & join in the fun.
+There are many planned features, including:

+* Relationships
+* Indexing
+* Dynamic getters/setters
+* Better connection management

 ## Installation